ey3ball/ey3ball.github.io/_posts/2014-07-17-node-streams-back-pressure.markdown

 // cause the system to run out of memory.
 ```

-Indeed going back to our initial observations regarding the semantics of
+Going back to our initial observations regarding the semantics of `push()`, it
-`push()`, it seems that it is definitely involved in handling back-pressure,
+seems it is indeed involved in propagating back-pressure.
+However, what we get
-however, what we can understand here, is that push only ever returns false if a
+to understand here, is that push only ever returns false if a transform stream
-transform stream writes **more data** that what it has *been fed with*.
+writes **more data** that what it has *been fed with*.

 In our leaky transform scenario, this mechanism never gets trigerred since we
 write at most the same amount of data we're provided with.
 As a consequence